rzeng95/BlizzardAPI/README.md

 http://blizzardAPI.herokuapp.com

 ####Summary:
-I used NodeJS with MongoDB to simulate a World of Warcraft API that stores account and character data.
+I used NodeJS's ExpressJS framework with MongooseJS (MongoDB) to simulate a World of Warcraft API that stores account and character data.
 I only implemented the technical specs (exposing each API command).
 I did not implement the rules (race-class compatibility, level bounding, etc.) since those would have taken much longer.
 It is for this same reason that I have not implemented any capitalization-checking - Please make sure your API calls use the same lower/uppercase when setting/searching for names.

 The full spec is attached under Blizzard_Automation_API_Spec.txt